w3c/html/README.md

 To make changes to the specification:

-1. Edit single-page.bs (or one of the include files it references)
+1. Edit single-page.bs (or one of the include files it references).
+Do not edit the output HTML files directly.
 2. Ideally run bikeshed on single-page.bs to make sure there are no errors
 3. Create a pull request but do not include the single-page.html file
-4. When the editors merge your pull request they will build the new HTML pages
+4. When the editors merge and commit your pull request Travis-CI will build the HTML files

 The following considerations should be kept in mind when making a pull request: